 “When I came into this role, I was fortunate to inherit a safety program with compliance components, such as policies and procedures, already in place,” said Woodlin.
 “But we wanted to build a world-class safety culture, which meant we had to deal with several challenges.”

 Identifying key challenges

-Safety incidents across the Walmart organization have a significant cost.
+Safety incidents across the Walmart organisation have a significant cost.
 Woodlin knew if he could achieve a 5% reduction in Occupational Safety and Health Administration (OSHA) recordables, this could save Walmart millions each year.
 But to improve safety, Woodlin also knew he needed a way to generate more employee awareness around safety policies and procedures, keep this top of mind, and ensure employees could translate this knowledge into safe practices on the job.

-“We knew a big part of changing behaviors and beliefs about safety would involve building employee knowledge.
+“We knew a big part of changing behaviours and beliefs about safety would involve building employee knowledge.
 And we knew we’d need an innovative approach to do that,” said Woodlin.
 “In our workforce, we have four distinct generations—Traditionalists, Baby Boomers, Generation X, and Millennials—each with their own learning preferences.
-We also have distribution centers all over North America, each with their own safety cultures, but they also needed to be on board with the overall corporate safety culture.
+We also have distribution centres all over North America, each with their own safety cultures, but they also needed to be on board with the overall corporate safety culture.
 In short, we needed a solution that could be tailored to meet the needs of our different groups of learners.”